-Elected to the Flagstaff City Council in November 2014 to a four-year term, Eva was instrumental in
+Eva was elected to the Flagstaff City Council in November 2014 to a four-year term and was instrumental in:

-- legislatively amending the voter-approved initiative to increase the minimum wage to $15.50 per hour,
+- increasing the minimum wage to $15.50 per hour

-- passing a resolution to call on Congress to permanently address the legal status of DREAMers and pass comprehensive immigration reform with a clearly defined path to citizenship, and
+- passing a resolution to call on Congress to permanently address the legal status of DREAMers and pass comprehensive immigration reform with a clearly defined path to citizenship

 - opposing uranium mining and the transportation of the uranium ore and reaffirming Flagstaff as a nuclear free zone.